kostya-zero/enjo/README.md

 ## Installation

-Download the latest version of Enjo from [Releases](https://github.com/kostya-zero/enjo/releases).

-If you wish to install Enjo via `cargo`, ensure you have the Rust toolchain.
-Then, use `cargo` to install:
+We recommend to use [Cargo](https://doc.rust-lang.org/cargo/) to install Enjo.
+You can install Enjo using the following commands:

 ```shell
 # Compile and install Enjo.